 • Pain in the right upper abdominal quadrant is very sharp and steady.

-• The painful part of the abdomen is tender to touch.
+• The painful part of the abdomen is tender to the touch.
 The patient does not allow examining.

 • Vomiting may be present.